Gdalik/EarQuiz_website/_posts/frequencies_help/2023-05-14-converting-audio.md

     - resampling audio
     - export audio
 ---
-The purpose of the in-app conversion tool is to convert audio files of compressed formats with playback issues to stable uncompressed formats, or to resample audio files with unsupported sampling rates to supported ones.
+The purpose of the in-app conversion tool is to convert audio files between different lossless formats, or to resample audio files.
+A user might need to downsample audio files with very high resolution (more than 48 kHz) to get sampling rates that are supported by his or her audio system, or just to reduce their size.

 To convert audio file(s), first, select it/them.
 Second, choose the **File \| Convert Selected Files...** item from the main menu or the same option from the right-click context menu of the **Playlist**.

-In the opened dialog menu you can choose the output format (WAV or AIFF) and the action to be done with sampling rate.
+In the opened dialog menu, you can choose the output format and the action to be done with sampling rate.
+The available formats are WAV, AIFF and FLAC (since *version 0.1.8*).

 The sampling rate options are the following:
 - **Same as original**.
 The source file(s) are not resampled.
 - **44100 Hz**.
 The sampling rate of the output file is set to 44.1 kHz, regardless of the source sampling rate.